MaximeCordeil/IATK/README.md

   - `Publish` is called whenever a vis is called with `string id` and `string payload`.
 It should implement the distribtution method e.g. send over network.
   - `PublishDatasource` is called whenever a datasource is changed or updated (e.g. dimension is added) with `string id` and `string payload`.
 It should implement the distribtution method e.g. send over network.
   - `GetStreamData` is called when new data is received over the distribution channel (e.g. network).
 The first parameter takes the `string id` and the second is the internal data-parsing function of the replicator which can either be directly executed or passed on as callback.
-  - `NewVisSpawnNotification` is called whenever a replique is spawned with the parameter `string gameObjectName`.
+  - `NewVisSpawnNotification` is called whenever a replica is spawned with the parameter `string gameObjectName`.

 ```csharp